DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 ---
 title: "Speed up your Netlify deploy workflow with the CLI"
-descriptions: "How to speed up your Netlify workflow with faster deploys"
+description: "How to speed up your Netlify workflow with faster deploys"
 author: DavidWells
 date: 2019-06-04 09:30:00
 layout: post